Atticuszz/Spark/docs/Features/Diagrams.md

   [Flowcharts]: https://mermaid.js.org/syntax/flowchart.html

-### Using sequence diagrams
+### Using Sequence Diagrams

 [Sequence diagrams] describe a specific scenario as sequential interactions between multiple objects or actors, including the messages that are exchanged between those actors: